Workforce Data Insights by Aura

 Graph - Data on Remote Jobs by Aura

 Since the pandemic, there has been a rise in remote AI jobs and remote positions.
-Aura ground that most recently, 6.4% of all new jobs had a remote component, and nearly 12% of all AI-related positions now offer remote flexibility.
+Aura found that 6.4% of all new jobs had a remote component most recently, and nearly 12% of all AI-related positions now offer remote flexibility.
 The remote work environment has become a crucial factor in attracting top talent, and is often used as key perk to attract development talent.
 However, this shift is not just a perk but a necessity as companies broaden their talent pools beyond geographical constraints.

 The future of AI jobs is incredibly promising for career advancement.
 As AI technologies advance, the need for specialized talent will continue to grow.
 According to market forecasts, the global AI market is projected to grow from $515.31 billion in 2023 to over $2 trillion by 2030, signaling continued investment and expansion in the field.
 Positions like AI research scientists, algorithm developers, and cybersecurity experts will remain in high demand, with companies searching for individuals who have mastered AI tools and systems.
 Job growth in this field is expected to be substantial.